heejoon123/Data-Exploration-Application/Tutorial/2D_Plot.md

 * Histogram
 * Violin Plot

-Each sub-tab will be explained more in-detail in the following
+Each sub-tab will be explained more in-detail in the following.

+### Scatterplot